trenthuber/thus/src/builtins/README.md

 here are also passed as a NULL-terminated array of C strings.

-For a consistent user interface, usage messages can be shown with the `usage()` function, defined in [`builtin.c`](builtin.c), and errors can be explained with the `note()` function defined in [`utils.c`](../utils.c).
+For a consistent user interface, usage messages can be shown with the `usage()` function, defined in [`src/builtins/builtin.c`](builtin.c), and errors can be explained with the `note()` function defined in [`src/utils.c`](../utils.c).
 Since built-ins are usually run directly by the shell, calls to functions like `exit()` could cause the shell itself to terminate, a behavior that isn't typically intended.
 Errors should instead be reported by returning an error code from the built-in function for the shell to handle.

 Once finished, simply rebuild the shell and it will automatically incorporate the new built-in.